guolingege/apple-swift-protobuf/README.md

-Once you have installed the code generator, used it to generate Swift code from your `.proto` file, and added the SwiftProtobuf library to your project, you can just use the generated types as you would any other Swift struct.
+Once you have installed the code generator, used it to generate Swift code from your `.proto` file, and added the AppleSwiftProtobuf library to your project, you can just use the generated types as you would any other Swift struct.